aOdoom/preterm-birth-analysis/README.md

 ## Data Source

 National Vital Statistics System (NVSS) 2024 Natality public-use file, CDC/NCHS.
-The raw data file is large and not included in this repository. it can be downloaded from the CDC NVSS website: https://www.cdc.gov/nchs/nvss/births.htm
+The raw data file is large and not included in this repository.
+It can be downloaded from the CDC NVSS website: https://www.cdc.gov/nchs/nvss/births.htm